mulder21c/adg/pages/knowledge/screen-readers/desktop/browse-focus-modes/README.md

 - Either they use the `Tab` key to move the focus to the next interactive element.
     - If entering data into a form, usually the user expects more form elements to come until a submit button is reached at the end of the process.
 - Or they switch back to browse mode by pressing `Esc` and read on using `Down` key.
-    - This usually is only necessary if a form is not structured well (if you are really curious and want to learn more about this, skip ahead and read [Forms](/examples/forms)).
+    - This usually is only necessary if a form is not structured well (정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Forms](/examples/forms)).